Malawi travel advice

 Food options in the major cities of Lilongwe and Blantyre are good.
 Fast food is very popular in Malawi as well as ethnic eateries (thanks to a significant ex-pat population).
 Do note that, in many restaurants, pork products are not served to accommodate the Muslim population.

-Camps, hotels and lodges that cater to overseas visitors will serve a very international fare, and while Malawi is still catching up with it's more developed neighbours in the quality of it's cuisine, the food is generally of a good level.
+Camps, hotels and lodges that cater to overseas visitors will serve a very international fare, and while Malawi is still catching up with its more developed neighbours in the quality of its cuisine, the food is generally of a good level.

 Tipping is not compulsory but always enthusiastically received if you are happy with the service and would like to tip.
 We recommend that you tip your specialist guides approximately U$5 per guest per day.
 This is normally given direct to your guide at the end of your stay.
 It is also a nice gesture to tip the general camp / lodge staff.
 Here we recommend about U$3 per guest per day.
 This should be placed in the communal tipping box.
 To tip Porters we recommend about U$1.

 The currency of Malawi is the Kwacha.
 The exchange rate fluctuates but currently is approximately is £1=280 Kwacha.
 We recommend that you check the exchange rate close to the time of your travel.
 You can buy Kwacha in Malawi and it is useful for buying items from local shops.
 Lodges accept and prefer payment in US dollars.
-Credit cards are not widely accepted in Malawi, even at many of the lodges, and there are few ATM machines.
+Credit cards are not widely accepted in Malawi, even at many of the lodges, and there are few ATMs.
 We would therefore recommend you take plenty of US dollar cash with you in order to pay locally for drinks and extra activities at your lodge.

 Conservative casual wear is generally acceptable everywhere, but revealing clothes should be avoided if you are travelling away from the major cities or from your beach lodge.
-There is a fairly large muslim population in Malawi and so women may feel more comfortable if they keep shoulders and knees covered when walking around.
+There is a fairly large Muslim population in Malawi and so women may feel more comfortable if they keep shoulders and knees covered when walking around.

 Malawians are a curious and generally very friendly people.
 To a Western mindset, this might be interpreted as unnecessarily staring at you or talking about you in front of you.
 Be prepared to be greeted by kids yelling "mzungu, mzungu!" (white man!) and answer lots of questions about yourself.
 Malawians love to shake hands, and you should oblige them.
 Sometimes you will see Malawian men hold hands for the duration of a conversation.